 No bulk items may be placed at curbside any earlier than the Saturday prior to the scheduled bulk collection.
 Any such items remaining at curbside after the collection must be removed no later than 8:00 p.m. on the day of collection.

-The following items shall not be considered acceptable for collection by the DPW or the contractor and/or its authorized agents, and shall not be placed out for collection:
+The following items shall not be considered acceptable for collection by the DPW or the contractor and/or its authorized agents, and shall not be placed out for regularly scheduled waste collection:

 Materials resulting from the repair, construction, alteration or excavation of buildings or structures, streets or sidewalks, such as earth, plaster, mortar, concrete, bricks, lath and roofing materials, with debris or other types of construction debris.
 Arrangements are to be made with private contractors for the removal of trees and large quantities of such materials.
 Professional gardeners and landscapers are required to remove their own debris.